 The figures below show the annual density since 1990 for important age categories as well as the densities of all age categories combined.

 Managers estimate abundance, the number of crabs estimated to be living in the Chesapeake Bay, by multiplying the density of all crabs by the area of the bay.
 Each year the overwintering mortality, those crabs that die in the winter, is estimated and abundance is adjusted for that loss.

 In 2011 an update to the blue crab stock assessment recommended a female specific target of 215 million spawning age female crabs and threshold of 70 million spawning age female crabs that was adopted by Maryland, Virginia, and the Potomac River Fisheries Commission.
-After an increase in 2013 the number of spawning age females decreased in 2014.
+After a decrease in 2014 the number of spawning age females increased in 2015.

 The total estimated number of crabs living in the bay for each year of the survey is listed below: